Stable Khovanov homology and Volume: Volume information from the limiting spin network

 We first convert $S$ to a KTG $S'$ using only the fusion move.

-\textbf{Case 1:} If every vertex of $G$ has valence 3, then $L^n_J$ is already a KTG without crossings, and we can reduce it to the theta KTG using only the inverses of the triangle move.
-Reversing all the moves we obtain the statement.
+\textbf{Case 1:} If every vertex of $G$ has valence 3, then $L^n_J$ is already a KTG without crossings, and we can reduce it to the theta KTG as described in Section \ref{ss.convertktg}.

-\textbf{Case 2:} Suppose a region corresponding to a vertex in $G$ has more than three Jones-Wenzl projectors abutting the region, corresponding to a vertex in $G$ with valence $>3$, then we fuse two edges adjacent to an edge connecting a pair of projectors.
-This incorporates the pair of projectors into a new trivalent vertex.
-We do the same with the remaining projectors that are not part of a trivalent vertex, gradually converting the entire graph into a KTG.
+\textbf{Case 2:} Suppose a region corresponding to a vertex in $G$ has more than three Jones-Wenzl projectors abutting the region, corresponding to a vertex in $G$ with valence $|v| >3$.
+We fuse two edges adjacent to an edge connecting a pair of projectors.
+This incorporates the pair of projectors into a new trivalent vertex, with the remaining $|v|-1$ projectors abutting a new region $R'$.
+We repeat the procedure with the remaining projectors that are not part of a trivalent vertex, gradually converting the entire graph into a KTG.
+Call the new KTG $S'$, we reduce it to the theta KTG again by the steps described in Section \ref{ss.convertktg}.

-Call the new KTG $S'$, we reduce it to the theta KTG using only the inverses of triangle moves, by first reducing each bounded complementary region bordering more than 3 edges with the fusion move, then contracting each bounded complementary region bordering 3 edges by the inverse of the triangle move.

 Reverse all moves above to get that the theta graph generates $S$ via a sequence of only triangle moves and the inverses of the fusion move.
-Note the untwisting move was not necessary because $S$ and therefore $S'$ has no crossings.
+Note the untwisting move was not needed because $S$ and therefore $S'$ has no crossings.

 \end{proof}